DoTheEvo/selfhosted-apps-docker/proxmox/readme.md

 ![logo](https://i.imgur.com/vFZQ8og.png)

+---

-I decided to go for xcpng for now.
+I decided to go for **xcpng** over proxmox.
 [Here's the guide.](https://github.com/DoTheEvo/XCPng-basics)

+---

 - Work in progress
 - Work in progress
 - Work in progress

-its rewrite of esxi guide not finished likely staying unfinished
+This proxmox guide is a rewrite of esxi guide, not finished so it will at some point talk about esxi, likely will stay unfinished

 # Purpose